alliedvision/gst-vmbsrc/EXAMPLES.md

 RTSP (Real Time Streaming Protocol) is a network protocol designed to control streaming media servers.
 It allows clients to send commands such as "play" or "pause" to the server, to enable control of the media being streamed.
-The following example shows a minimal RTSP server using the `gst-vimbasrc` element to stream image data from a camera via the network to a client machine.
+The following example shows a minimal RTSP server using the `vmbsrc` element to stream image data from a camera via the network to a client machine.
 This example uses Python to start a pre-implemented RTSP server that can be imported via the PyGObject package.
 To do this a few external dependencies must be installed.